junglok/tem-docs/docs/faq.rst

 ****

 * `how to resolve the problems on (re)starting your own cryosparc instance`_
+* `how to repair cryosparc database corruption caused by duplicated mongod executions`_

 .. _how to resolve the problems on (re)starting your own cryosparc instance: